ansible/ansible-lint/src/ansiblelint/rules/syntax_check.md

 If undefined variables cause the failure, you can use the jinja `default()` filter to provide fallback values, like in the example below.

-This rule is among the few `unskippable` ones, rules that cannot be added to `ignore_list` or `warn_list`.
+This rule is among the few `unskippable` rules that cannot be added to `ignore_list` or `warn_list`.
 One possible workaround is to add the entire file to the `exclude_list`.
 This is a valid approach for special cases, like testing fixtures that are invalid on purpose.